The Three Ancient Cities of the Kathmandu Valley

 The Lion's Gate

-The Lion’s Gate is a magnificent and beautiful gate that was produced from artisans in ancient time.
-It is said that the artisan’s hands were cut off after finishing the gate by the envious Bhadgaon King so that no more of such masterpiece would be produced again.
+The Lion’s Gate is a magnificent gate that was produced by artisans in ancient times.
+It is said that the artisan’s hands were cut off after finishing the gate by the envious Bhadgaon King so that no more of such masterpieces would be produced again.

 Nyatapol Temple